Month 1, Day 28, Thursday 9:00 a.m.

 “Mr. Siverling, your presence is required elsewhere,” Ilma said.
 “Feel free to see me later if you feel this undue interruption might negatively impact your studies.”

-The student aide shuffled uncomfortably, but apparently whoever had called for Sebastien had enough clout to risk Ilma’s dissatisfaction.
+The aide shuffled uncomfortably, but apparently whoever had called for Sebastien had enough clout to risk Ilma’s dissatisfaction.

-Sebastien followed the student aide out into the hall.
+Sebastien followed the aide out into the hall.
 “Do you know what this is about?” she asked, adjusting the strap of her bag over her shoulder as she tried to keep the apprehension out of her voice.

 The aide shook her head, walking quickly and not looking at Sebastien.
 “I do not.”